gravitational/teleport/README.md

 - Collaboratively troubleshoot issues through session sharing.
 - Single sign-on (SSO) for Applications, SSH/Kubernetes and your organization identities via Github Auth, OpenID Connect or SAML with endpoints like Okta or Active Directory.
-- Cluster introspection: every SSH node and its status can be queried via CLI and Web UI.

-Teleport is built on top of the high-quality [Golang SSH](https://godoc.org/golang.org/x/crypto/ssh) implementation and it is _fully compatible with OpenSSH_ and can be used with `sshd` servers and `ssh` clients.
+Teleport is built on top of [Golang SSH](https://godoc.org/golang.org/x/crypto/ssh) implementation and it can be used with `sshd` servers and `ssh` clients.

 |Project Links| Description
 |---|----